-To present a complete waste flow picture, the most recent available data is for calendar year 2014.
-Although waste tracking to landfill and H-POWER is managed every month by ENV, recycling data is provided by commercial recycling companies which are surveyed annually.
-Recycling data for 2015 will be compiled during the first half of 2016, and an updated chart and analysis will be posted online at www.opala.org mid year.
+To present a complete waste flow picture for Oahu, the most current data available is for calendar year 2015.
+Although waste to the landfill and H-POWER is tracked every month by ENV, recycling data is provided by commercial recycling companies that are surveyed annually.
+Recycling data for 2015 was gathered and compiled during the first half of 2016; updated charts and analysis are posted below.
+Recycling data for 2016 will be gathered and compiled during the first half of 2017 and posted by mid year.

-The data in the chart above presents the annual quantity of waste (in tons) that is processed through recycling, waste-to-energy or landfilling for the most recent five (5) calendar years (2010-2014).
+The island's waste data is presented in two charts:

+- TOTAL WASTE which includes Municipal Solid Waste (MSW) and Construction and Demolition (C&D) material, processed through recycling, waste-to-energy or landfilling; and - 2.
+MSW only, processed through recycling, waste-to-energy or landfilling.

-Brief analysis: The data in the chart above shows how Oahu's waste has been diverted from the landfill through recycling and waste-to-energy.
-Tonnage rates at the H-POWER waste-to-energy facility remained steady for 2014.
-General material recycling rates also leveled off, while rates for construction and demolition material recycling and disposal rose significantly due to major construction projects on island.
-Recycling and waste-to-energy combined for a total waste landfill diversion rate of nearly 73% for 2014.
+Both charts present data for the most recent five (5) calendar years (2011-2015).
+Moreover, this data shows how Oahu's waste has been diverted from the landfill through recycling and waste-to-energy.

+TOTAL WASTE data is presented in the chart below.
+For 2015, rates for C&D material recycling and disposal rose significantly for a second straight year due to ongoing major construction projects on island, while recycling and waste-to-energy combined to divert nearly 75% of waste from the landfill.

-Total waste includes all types of wastes disposed/recycled on Oahu, including construction and demolition waste.
-There are two landfills on Oahu: the WGSL, which is designated for MSW, and the privately-owned PVT Landfill, which is permitted for construction and demolition waste only.
-When analyzing MSW only and landfill diversion specific to the WGSL, the landfill diversion rate achieved through recycling and waste-to-energy is over 78% and the general material recycling rate is about 38%.
-See the chart below for a fuller comparison of diversion rates for WGSL over the most recent five (5) years.
-Important to note that of the 21% of material landfilled at WGSL in 2014, less than 7% was MSW, with the rest consisting of ash and non-combustible residue from H-POWER.
+There are two landfills on Oahu: the City's Waimanalo Gulch Sanitary Landfill (WGSL), which is designated for MSW, and the privately-owned PVT Landfill, which is permitted for Construction and Demolition (C&D) waste only.

+MSW ONLY data is presented in the next chart below.
+Robust recycling and waste-to-energy rates continue to contribute to the steady decline of MSW tonnage going to the Waimanalo Gulch Sanitary Landfill.
+Considering MSW only and landfill diversion specific to the WGSL, the landfill diversion rate achieved through recycling and waste-to-energy is over 78%, and the general material recycling rate is almost 37%.
+Landfill diversion rates for the most recent five (5) years at WGSL are charted below, allowing for a better visual assessment of the data.
+Important to note that of the 22% of material landfilled at WGSL in 2015, less than 6% was MSW, with the rest consisting of ash and noncombustible residue from HPOWER.

 Recycling data: The tables below provide detail of tons recycled by material type.
 The City has gathered annual recycling data since 1988 (except for 1989 and 1990).
 Note the upward trend of general material recycling from approximately 75,000 tons in 1988 to nearly 500,000 tons today.
-Recycling of construction and demolition (C&D) materials, such as concrete, rock and asphalt, contributes an additional 400,000 tons to the recycling rates, for a total of almost 900,000 tons recycled for 2014.
-C&D recycling rates tend to fluctuate based on the volume and type of construction projects undertaken from year to year but have risen significantly for 2014 due to the start of several major projects this past year.
+Recycling of construction and demolition (C&D) materials, such as concrete, rock and asphalt, contributed an additional 700,000+ tons to the recycling rates, for a total of almost 1.2M tons recycled for 2015.
+C&D recycling rates tend to fluctuate based on the volume and type of construction projects undertaken from year to year but have risen significantly over the past two years due to several ongoing major projects across the island.